 This is a great way to seriously boost your gaming potential as you can install any card, regardless of size.
 Ensure that you do your research to make sure that the component you want to install is compatible with the rest of your parts.

 Next, you should look into a simple overclock.
 Overclocking is the name given to the process of removing the factory stock settings and using optimized ones.
-If you plan to do this, make sure you follow a good guide online as a bad overclock can lead to serious problems if not done correctly.
+If you plan to do this, make sure you follow a good guide online as a bad overclock can reduce CPU lifespan if not done correctly.

 Many free programs will give you a simple overclock that should be mild enough not to need additional expertise.
 Here are the best ones: